Facebook says Russian influence campaign targeted left-wing voters in US, UK | Cyprus Mail

-A Russian influence operation posed as an independent news outlet to target left-wing voters in the United States and Britain, including by recruiting freelance journalists to write about domestic politics, Facebook said on Tuesday.
+A Russian influence operation posed as an independent news outlet to target left-wing voters in the United States and Britain, including by recruiting freelance journalists to write about domestic politics, Facebook said.

 Facebook Inc said the operation – which partly focused on U.S. politics and racial tensions in the run-up to the Nov.
 3 presidential election – centred around a pseudo media organisation called Peace Data.